jstormes/DockerMySqlDev/README.md

 Put data for bug regression testing in the `sql/seed` directory to speed regression testing by developers.
 Skip the `sql/seed` directory for production deployments.

+To run multiple MySQL containers at the same time on the same machine, you have to change the `CONTAINER_NAME` and `EXTERNAL_MYSQL_PORT` in the `start-mysql-dev.ps1` and `start-mysql-dev.sh` files.

 ## Blogpost

 [MySQL in Docker for FasterDevelopment and Testing](https://www.stormes.net/using-docker-mysql-faster-development/)